FluentValidation/FluentValidation/docs/_doc/start/configuring.md

 });
 ```

-By default, FluentValidation will apply the condition to all preceding validators in the same call to `RuleFor`.
+By default FluentValidation will apply the condition to all preceding validators in the same call to `RuleFor`.
 If you only want the condition to apply to the validator that immediately precedes the condition, you must explicitly specify this:

 ```csharp
 RuleFor(customer => customer.CustomerDiscount)